pytest-dev/pytest-django/docs/database.rst

 You can replace the :fixture:`django_db_setup` fixture and run any code in its place.
 This includes creating your database by hand by running a SQL script directly.
-This example shows how sqlite3's executescript method.
-In more a more general use cases you probably want to load the SQL statements from a file or invoke the ``psql`` or the ``mysql`` command line tool.
+This example shows sqlite3's executescript method.
+In a more general use case, you probably want to load the SQL statements from a file or invoke the ``psql`` or the ``mysql`` command line tool.

 Put this in ``conftest.py``::